How to Make Banana Muffins with Fresh Milled Flour

 Banana bread has long been the champion of using up old, gross banana that are past their prime.
 This muffin recipe is no different.
 When you forget to use up fresh banana, or no one wants to eat them, you can whip up this recipe.
 Even still, if no one wants the muffins while they’re fresh, you can pop them in the freezer.
 Then, pull them out when everyone is in the mood for them.

 With the price of groceries ever increasing, learning to transform food into something new and wonderful is a necessary skill.
 You’ll need to practice turning ingredients that are almost expired into a new, edible creation.
-Whether that means taking leftovers and cooking a whole new meals with them, or rescuing your overripe banana to make muffins, it’s a skill worth having.
+Whether that means taking leftovers and cooking a whole new meal with them, or rescuing your overripe banana to make muffins, it’s a skill worth having.
 And this muffin recipe is a great place to start!

 Flour to use in your banana muffins